 The lectures are from 9:30 AM to 11:30 AM on Tuesdays and Thursdays.
-The lecturers will use ≤5 minutes at the start of their 1st lecture to introduce themselves and their area(s) of expertise.
-It is assumed that you will participate in each class meeting.
+The course meetings will be in the Class of 1962 Auditorium in John Morgan.
+It is assumed that you will participate in every class meeting.